mypiaware/virtual-radar-server-installation/README.md

 ## Default Language

-The default language for a typical VRS installation is "English (United Kingdom)".
+The default language for a typical VRS installation for the webpage is "English (United Kingdom)".
 However, this script will allow the user to choose from a number of languages and regional locales.

 ## Download Additional Files